poult-lab/daily-word/english_words_ learning.md

 04.deem /diːm/

 [v] {not usually used in the progressive tenses }The evening was deemed a great success.

+/Papers with more than 14 pages (excluding references) will be rejected without review.
+This includes papers where the margins and formatting including the font are deemed to have been significantly altered from those laid down by this style guide.

 "to have a particular opinion about sth" -consider/视为-